JoanMontesM/SMPC-miniproject/README.md

 ---
 ### References

+Russell, J. A. (1980).
+A circumplex model of affect.
+Journal of Personality and Social Psychology, 39(6), 1161–1178

+Dahl, S., Sundberg, J., & Bresin, R. (2023).
+Tell me what you see: An exploratory investigation of visual mental imagery evoked by music

+Haumann, N. T., Vuust, P., & Fritz, T. (2018).
+Music-induced emotions and brain correlates.
+Cognitive, Affective, & Behavioral Neuroscience, 18, 1377–1396.

+Haumann, N. T., Krumhansl, C. L., & Vuust, P. (2021).
+Affective responses to musical features across cultures.
+Journal of New Music Research, 50(4), 1–17.

 Marks, L. E. (1975).
 On colored-hearing synesthesia: Cross-modal translations of sensory dimensions.
 Psychological Bulletin, 82(3), 303–331.

 Evans, K. K., & Treisman, A. (2011).
 Natural cross-modal mappings between visual and auditory features.
 Journal of Vision, 10(1), 6–6.

+McAdams, S. (1999).
+Perspectives on timbre and timbre perception.
+In D. Deutsch (Ed.), The Psychology of Music (pp. 289–351).

 Bresin, R. (2005).
 What is the color of that music performance?
 In M. Baroni, A. R. Addessi, R. Caterina, & M. Costa (Eds.), Proceedings of the 9th International Conference on Music Perception and Cognition (ICMPC) (pp. 220–223).